totally0waffle/EU4Corruptable/README.md

 - [ ] At the start of the game you can now swap to protestant, reformed or hussite.
 No more waiting for reformation.

-- [ ] All religions can now swap to all religions.
+- [x] All religions can now swap to all religions.
 No restrictions other than reforming to tribal religions including Celtic, Norse and Hellenic.

 # States and Starting Map

 1. The Baltics

 - [ ] Finland, Sapmi, Estonia & Danzig all start independent
-- [ ] Sweden and Denmark swap positions
+- [x] Sweden and Denmark swap positions
-- [ ] Finland and Nooway swap positions
+- [x] Finland and Norway swap positions

 2. The Rus